A miscarriage is a traumatic experience for parents to go through at any stage of pregnancy.

 The Emotional Impact Of Late Miscarriage

 There is no right way to deal with the grief of losing a baby.
-Emotional distress can be very intense and overwhelming.
+Emotional impact and distress can be very intense and overwhelming.
 It is hard to imagine you will ever get over losing your baby.

 The first few weeks and months can be very surreal, and an emotional rollercoaster.
 You might feel the need to talk to others who have been through late pregnancy loss; this can be a great comfort to you.